Are Certain Toys Better Than Others for Autistic Children?

 But at the end of the day, these differences don’t matter as much as the most important thing to keep in mind when it comes to interacting with your child:

-The best toys for your child are the toys and objects your child likes the best!
+The best toys for your child are the toys and object your child likes best!

 The truth is that children learn best and interact most easily when they are interested in what they’re doing and having fun.
 This means that the best toys for your child will be the toys and objects that they love to play with.